trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/README.md

 #### Installing Julia and IJulia
-To obtain Julia, go to https://julialang.org/downloads/ and download the latest stable release (v1.5.3 as of 2021-01-14; neither use the LTS release nor Julia Pro!).
+To obtain Julia, go to https://julialang.org/downloads/ and download the latest stable release (v1.5.3 as of 2021-01-14; neither use the LTS release nor Julia Pro).
 Then, follow the
 [platform-specific instructions](https://julialang.org/downloads/platform/)
 to install Julia on your machine.
+Note that there is no need to compile anything if you are using Linux, MacOS, or Windows.

 After the installation, open a terminal and start the Julia *REPL* (i.e., the interactive prompt) with